 In the interests of transparency and to help readers form their own judgments of potential bias, authors must declare whether or not there are any competing financial interests in relation to the work described.
-The corresponding author is responsible for submitting a competing interests statement on behalf of all authors of the paper.
-This statement must be included within the article after the References section listed under 'Competing Interests'.
+The corresponding author is responsible for submitting a competing financial interests statement on behalf of all authors of the paper.
+This statement must be included in the cover letter and on the title page of the manuscript, as well as within the article before the References section listed under 'Competing Interests'.